Insights

 One of the key differences is how long you can access your funds:

-Trovy offers a 10-year draw period with the option to extend for up to two additional 5-year periods, giving you potentially 20 years of flexible access to your line of credit.
+Trovy offers a 5-year draw period with the option to request up to 3 additional 5-year periods, giving you potentially 20 years of flexible access to your line of credit.

 Aven provides a 1-year draw period that must be renewed annually.
 Renewal is subject to Aven’s discretion each year, which means your continued access depends on their annual approval.